dcos/dcos/packages/adminrouter/extra/src/README.md

   }
 ```

-In this case `http://<dcos-cluster>/service/service-name` would be forwarded to the host running the task using the first port allocated to the task.
+When your container/task has its own IP (typically when running in a virtual network), `http://<dcos-cluster>/service/service-name` would be forwarded to the container/task's IP using one of the ports in the port mapping or port definition when USER networking is enabled or one of the discovery ports otherwise.
+When your task/container is mapped to the host, it would be forwarded to the host running the task using the one of the ports allocated to the task.
+The chosen port is defined by the DCOS_SERVICE_PORT_INDEX label.

 In order for the forwarding to work reliably across task failures, we recommend co-locating the endpoints with the task.
 This way, if the task is restarted on a potentially other host and with different ports, Admin Router will pick up the new labels and update the routing.
 NOTE: Due to caching there might be an up to 30-second delay until the new routing is working.